-The apartment door slammed as Maya Valentine was hunting through a drawer for TV remote control she thought she'd seen there.
+The apartment door slammed as Maya Valentine was hunting through drawer by drawer for remote control she thought she'd seen there.
 At least she thought someone left it there last night.
 She looked up to see who it was when her stepbrother walked into the living area and slapped a written notice on the coffee table.

 "What's this?"
 Maya prompted, picking up the slightly crumpled paper.

-"The ultimate shit from our dearest landlord," he muttered, collapsing down on his back on the couch.
+"The ultimate shit from our dearest landlord," he muttered, collapsing down on the couch.
 "He's doing crunches.
 We don't have enough money."

 "He's going to kick us out, right?" her hazel-honey eyes slid over him sullenly.

 She couldn't deny the fact that the rent was due- and they were a month late.
 He groaned and draped one hand over his eyes.
 He couldn't believe it.
 He'd been working like a hound, but nothing seemed enough to fill the scarce of back rent and bills.

 "Maybe we could wreck this place and run out on them," he said jokingly, clenching on his jet-black hair.